 About Rachel ...

 Rachel Leblang is a Michigan native and graduated from Western Michigan University with a Bachelor’s Degree in Japanese Language Studies.
 She was first introduced to yoga on a bet with her friend.
-Because she lost, she had to attend a 5:30 a.m. heated power vinyasa class.
-During that class, she fell in love with the asanas and the physical side of yoga.
+Because she lost, she had to attend an early morning heated power vinyasa class where she fell in love with the asanas and the physical side of yoga.

 Several years later, while living in Japan, she had the opportunity to study the philosophical and historical aspects of yoga as well.
 She completed her 200 hour yoga teacher training in Hawaii with the Yogacara Teacher Training program.
 Rachel’s goal is to challenge others both mentally and physically, teaching lessons that they can utilize both on and off the mat.